singchia/go-xtables/README.md

 * Arch Linux

 ## Contributing
-Currently, go-xtables is in the proof-of-concept (POC) stage.
-If you find any bugs, please feel free to submit an issue, and the project maintainers will respond to the relevant issues promptly.
+If you find any bug, please submit the issue, and we will respond in a short time.

-If you want to contribute new features or help solve project problems more quickly, please feel free to submit a PR that meets the following simple conditions:
+If you want to contribute new features or help solve project problems, please feel free to submit a PR:

  * Maintain consistent code style
  * Submit one feature at a time
  * Include unit tests with the code you submit
- * Pass the CI build

-And after code review, it will be merged into the project.

 ## License